 There are a lot of places to stay in San Antonio.
 For our guide to the riverwalk, we wanted to share some good options that are either on, or very close to, the San Antonio River Walk.

-- Best Western Premier Historic Travelers Hotel – just 100 yards from the River Walk, this is one of the better value mid-range hotels in downtown San Antonio,
+- Hotel 1914 – Historic Alamo Riverwalk – Just 100 yards from the River Walk, this is a good mid-range hotel in downtown San Antonio with a historic character.

-- The St. Anthony – a luxury pick in the historic property, the St Anthony features a heated pool with bar, 42″ TV’s in every room, and a location just 200 yards from the River Walk.
+- The St. Anthony – A luxury pick in a historic property, the St Anthony features a heated pool with bar, TVs in every room, and a location just 200 yards from the River Walk.

-- The Westin Riverwalk San Antonio – a highly rated 4* hotel on the Riverwalk, with an on-site restaurants, 42″ TVs in ever room, coffee making facilities and on-site spa
+- The Westin Riverwalk San Antonio – A highly rated 4* hotel on the Riverwalk, with on-site restaurants, coffee making facilities and on-site spa.

 It’s worth being aware that this part of San Antonio is a more premium part of the city, being in the heart of downtown, so prices can be a little higher on average than other parts of the city.
 You can see more listings for San Antonio, which includes hotels, apartments and hostels, on booking.com here.

 There aren’t many well rated properties in the budget category in the downtown area.
-We’d advise checking out the Days Inn by Wyndham and Motel 6 San Antonio Downtown, although do read the recent reviews before booking.
+We’d advise checking out the Motel 6 San Antonio Downtown, although do read the recent reviews before booking.

 Vacation rentals are of course another option.
 You can see the listings for San Antonio on Vrbo here.